Using AI Responsibly

 What about AI taking over jobs?

-Yes, AI will take away many jobs.
+Yes, AI will take away jobs.
 That’s the sad part.
-But so did the invention of computers.
-Every major technology disrupts jobs; some more than others.
+But so did every major invention; some more than others.
 The solution, though, isn’t to reject technology; it is to regulate it.

 As the Srimad Bhagavad Gita would echo: we personally can’t control the direction technology takes, but we can control how we respond to it.